DivikChotani/learning-ebpf/chapter3/notes.md

 ## 2. Load and Attach the Program

-there are Two main options for loading and attaching:
+There are two main options for loading and attaching:

 ### Option A: Using bpftool